A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Introduction

 Beyond processing joins, SPARQL engines must offer efficient support for more expressive query features:

-\begin{itemize} \item \textbf{Query Processing.} SPARQL is an expressive language containing a variety of query features beyond joins that need to be supported efficiently, such as filter expressions, optionals, path queries, etc. \end{itemize}
+\begin{itemize} \item \textit{Query Processing.} SPARQL is an expressive language containing a variety of query features beyond joins that need to be supported efficiently, such as filter expressions, optionals, path queries, etc. \end{itemize}

-RDF stores can further be divided into two categories: (1) local (single-node) stores that manage RDF data on a single machine and (2) distributed stores that partition RDF data among multiple machines.
-While local stores are more lightweight, the resources available on one machine limit scalability~\cite{Wylot2018RDFDS,Pan2018,huang2011scalable}.
-Various kinds of distributed RDF stores have thus been proposed \cite{Hammoud:2015:DDR:2735703.2735705,huang2011scalable,Schtzle2014SempalaIS,Schtzle2015S2RDFRQ} that typically run on networked clusters of commodity, shared-nothing machines.
+RDF stores can further be divided into two categories: (1) \textit{local stores} (also called single-node stores) that manage RDF data on one machine and (2) \textit{distributed stores} that partition RDF data over multiple machines.
+While local stores are more lightweight, the resources of one machine limit scalability~\cite{Wylot2018RDFDS,Pan2018,huang2011scalable}.
+Various kinds of distributed RDF stores have thus been proposed \cite{Hammoud:2015:DDR:2735703.2735705,huang2011scalable,Schtzle2014SempalaIS,Schtzle2015S2RDFRQ} that typically run on clusters of shared-nothing machines.

-In this survey, we describe storage, indexing, join processing and query processing techniques employed by local RDF stores, as well as high-level strategies for partitioning RDF graphs as needed for distributed storage.
-An appendix attached to this extended version further compares 116 local and distributed RDF engines in terms of the techniques they use, as well as 12 benchmarks in terms of the types of data and queries they contain.
-The goal of this survey is to crisply introduce the different techniques used by RDF query engines, and also to help users to choose the appropriate engine or benchmark for a given use-case.
+In this survey, we describe storage, indexing, join processing and query processing techniques employed by local RDF stores, as well as high-level strategies for partitioning RDF graphs as needed for distributed storage. \ja{An extended online version of this survey \cite{online}}{An appendix in this extended version} further compares 135 local and distributed RDF engines in terms of the techniques they use, as well as 12 benchmarks in terms of the types of data and queries they contain.
+The goal of this survey is to give a succinct introduction of the different techniques used by RDF query engines, and also to help users to choose the appropriate engine or benchmark for a given use case.

-The remainder of the paper is structured as follows. \autoref{sec:review} discusses and contrasts this survey with related studies. \autoref{sec:preliminaries} provides preliminaries relating to RDF and SPARQL.
-Sections~\ref{sec:storage}, \ref{sec:index}, \ref{sec:join} and \ref{sec:query} review techniques for storage, indexing, join processing and query processing, respectively. \autoref{sec:partition} explains different graph partitioning techniques for distributing storage over multiple machines. \autoref{sec:conclusion} concludes with research problems and future directions.
-An appendix attached to this extended version compares specific systems and benchmarks.
+The rest of the paper is structured as follows. \autoref{sec:review} discusses and contrasts this survey with related literature. \autoref{sec:preliminaries} provides preliminaries for RDF and SPARQL.
+Sections~\ref{sec:storage}, \ref{sec:index}, \ref{sec:join} and \ref{sec:query} review techniques for storage, indexing, join processing and query processing, respectively. \autoref{sec:partition} explains different graph partitioning techniques for distributing storage over multiple machines. \autoref{sec:systems} introduces additional content available in the \ja{online extended version~\cite{online}}{appendix of this extended version}, which surveys 135 local and distributed RDF engines, along with 12 SPARQL benchmarks. \autoref{sec:conclusion} concludes the paper with subsections for current trends and research challenges regarding efficient RDF-based data management and query processing.